-Such regulations include: Regulation (EU) No 2017/2402 (the EU Securitisation Regulation), which applied in general from 1 January 2019 with direct effect in member states of the EU (and is to be implemented in due course in other countries in the EEA); and Regulation (EU) 2017/2402 as it forms part of the UK domestic law by virtue of the European Union (Withdrawal) Act 2018, as amended (the UK Securitisation Regulation), which applied in the UK from the start of 2021.
+Such regulations include: Regulation (EU) No 2017/2402 (the EU Securitisation Regulation), which applied in general from 1 January 2019 with direct effect in member states of the EU (and is to be implemented in due course in other countries in the EEA); and the UK Securitisation Framework that applies in the UK from 1 November 2024 (subject to certain grandfathering and transitional provisions), which revokes and recasts the UK Securitisation Regulation that applied in the UK from the start of 2021 until 31 October 2024 (i.e. Regulation (EU) 2017/2402 as it forms part of the UK domestic law by virtue of the European Union (Withdrawal) Act 2018, as amended) (the UK Securitisation Framework).

-The EU Securitisation Regulation and the UK Securitisation Regulation require certain EU- and UK-regulated institutional investors, respectively (which includes relevant EU- and UK-regulated credit institutions, investment firms, authorised alternative investment fund managers, insurance and reinsurance undertakings, certain undertakings for the collective investment of transferable securities (UCITs) and certain regulated pension funds (institutions for occupational retirement provision)), to comply with certain due diligence requirements prior to holding a securitisation position and on an ongoing basis while holding the position.
+The EU Securitisation Regulation and the UK Securitisation Framework require certain EU- and UK-regulated institutional investors, respectively (which includes relevant EU- and UK-regulated credit institutions, investment firms, authorised alternative investment fund managers, insurance and reinsurance undertakings, certain undertakings for the collective investment of transferable securities (UCITs) and certain regulated pension funds (institutions for occupational retirement provision)), to comply with certain due diligence requirements prior to holding a securitisation position and on an ongoing basis while holding the position.
 Among other things, such institutional investors are required to verify certain matters with respect to compliance of the relevant transaction parties with credit granting standards, risk retention and transparency requirements.

-The Issuer has considered, and obtained legal advice as to, the applicability of the requirements of the EU Securitisation Regulation and the UK Securitisation Regulation to this Programme and is of the opinion that the Notes do not constitute a "securitisation" or a "securitisation position" for the purposes of the requirements of the EU Securitisation Regulation or the UK Securitisation Regulation and, as such, the requirements of neither the EU Securitisation Regulation nor the UK Securitisation Regulation apply to the investments in the Notes.
-Therefore, none of the Issuer nor any other transaction party has committed to comply with the requirements of the EU Securitisation Regulation or the UK Securitisation Regulation.
+The Issuer has considered, and obtained legal advice as to, the applicability of the requirements of the EU Securitisation Regulation and the UK Securitisation Framework to this Programme and is of the opinion that the Notes do not constitute a "securitisation" or a "securitisation position" for the purposes of the requirements of the EU Securitisation Regulation or the UK Securitisation Framework and, as such, the requirements of neither the EU Securitisation Regulation nor the UK Securitisation Framework apply to the investments in the Notes.
+Therefore, none of the Issuer nor any other transaction party has committed to comply with the requirements of the EU Securitisation Regulation or the UK Securitisation Framework.

-Investors should be aware that the regulatory treatment of any investment in the Notes will be determined by the interpretation which an investor's regulator places on the provisions of the EU Securitisation Regulation or the UK Securitisation Regulation.
-Prospective investors should therefore be aware that should the interpretation of the relevant investor's regulator be that the requirements of the EU Securitisation Regulation or the UK Securitisation Regulation do apply to an investment in the Notes, this may result in increased regulatory capital, and/or other prudential requirements and/or other applicable sanctions or measures being applied in respect of the Notes.
+Investors should be aware that the regulatory treatment of any investment in the Notes will be determined by the interpretation which an investor's regulator places on the provisions of the EU Securitisation Regulation or the UK Securitisation Framework.
+Prospective investors should therefore be aware that should the interpretation of the relevant investor's regulator be that the requirements of the EU Securitisation Regulation or the UK Securitisation Framework do apply to an investment in the Notes, this may result in increased regulatory capital, and/or other prudential requirements and/or other applicable sanctions or measures being applied in respect of the Notes.